-You are cordially invited to attend the 2022 annual meeting of stockholders of Hydrofarm Holdings Group, Inc. to be held at 11:00 a.m.
-ET on Tuesday, June 7, 2022.
-As a result of public health and travel guidance due to COVID-19, this year's annual meeting will be a virtual meeting via live webcast on the Internet.
-You will be able to attend the annual meeting, vote and submit your questions during the annual meeting by visiting www.virtualshareholdermeeting.com/HYFM2022.
+You are cordially invited to attend the 2023 annual meeting of stockholders of Hydrofarm Holdings Group, Inc. to be held at 11:00 a.m.
+ET on Tuesday, June 6, 2023.
+We have decided to hold this year's annual meeting virtually via live audio webcast on the internet.
+You will be able to attend the annual meeting, vote and submit your questions during the annual meeting by visiting www.virtualshareholdermeeting.com/HYFM2023.
 You will not be able to attend the annual meeting in person.